Chicago Area Mensa Events

 The most publicly accessible event is our Monthly Gathering.
-Usually we have a guest lecturer and then people mingle and/or play games while munching on some snacks.
+Usually we have a guest speaker.
+People mingle and/or play games before and after the presentation.
 Beverages are also provided.
 After the presentation snacks are available.
 Often there is a game of the month where someone teaches that game to anyone who is interested.
 The atmosphere is very informal and guests are welcome.
 There is a small fee that includes both the drinks and snacks.
-If you're interested in joining and just want to meet some Chicago Area Mensa members, come to one of the Monthly Gathering.
-If you’ve decided to join, the Mensa test is usually administered before the gathering.
-For more information about this event, click/tap here.
+If you're interested in joining and just want to meet some Chicago Area Mensa members, come to one of the Monthly Gatherings.
+If you’ve decided to join, the Mensa test is usually administered before the gathering at 5 PM.